Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 383, Lot 240

-A monumental gold medal issued on the occasion of the coronation of Tsar Nicholas I. The design reflects the ceremonial and ideological significance of the Russian Empire in the early nineteenth century.
+A monumental gold medal issued to commemorate the coronation of Tsar Nicholas I. The design reflects the ceremonial and ideological significance of the Russian Empire in the early nineteenth century.

-Schulman combines specialist knowledge with careful selection.
-Masterpieces are always extensively researched, historically explained and presented professionally, so that they come to the attention of an international audience in the right context.
+Schulman combines specialist knowledge with meticulous selection.
+Premium lots are always thoroughly researched, placed in their historical context and professionally presented, ensuring they reach an international audience in the proper setting.